 It can be hard to remember to take all of your medicines.
 Learn some tips to create a daily routine that helps you remember.

 Create a Daily Routine

 Take medicines with activities that are part of your everyday routine.
 For example:

 - Take your medicines with meals.
 Keep your pillbox or medicine bottles near the kitchen table.
-First ask your doctor or pharmacist if you can take your medicine with food.
+First ask your health care provider or pharmacist if you can take your medicine with food.
 Some medicines need to be taken when your stomach is empty.

 - Take your medicine with another daily activity that you never forget.
 Take them when you feed your pet or brush your teeth.